liuquande/FedDG-ELCFS/README.md

    <img src="figure/demo.png" width="600"/>
 </p>

-2. prepare the dataset, and then extract the amplitude spectrum of each sample in the local client with the function in ``prepare_dataset.py``:
+2. prepare the dataset, and then extract the amplitude spectrum of samples in each local client with the function in ``prepare_dataset.py``:

 3. organize the data (saved sa npy) and amplitude spectrum of local clients as :
    ```